 UPDATE the Scheme is now live

 After the court approved the Amigo scheme in May 2022, the Scheme is now live.
-Amigo has set up a page where you can submit a claim.
+The deadline for making claims has now passed.

-See Amigo’s Scheme – it’s time to submit a claim for details.
+See Amigo’s Scheme – waiting for claims to be decided for details.

 UPDATE on the result of the voting